Meeting environmental authority conditions

 • penalty infringement notices.

-If the Department of Environment, Science and Innovation is your administering authority, you can find more information on the range of compliance actions and management tools in the department's compliance and enforcement guideline (ESR/2016/2514) (PDF, 687KB).
+If the Department of the Environment, Tourism, Science and Innovation is your administering authority, you can find more information on the range of compliance actions and management tools in the department's compliance and enforcement guideline (ESR/2016/2514) (PDF, 687KB).

 Transitional environmental programs